swaldman/evolving-ballot-general-election-2020-11-03/US-Representative-District-11.md

 in the United States is by discipline Democratic incumbents who betray social democratic ideals whenever the cost of doing so is tolerable.
 Buttar is a Democrat, a "progressive", and at least in his rhetoric tilts towards social democracy.
+Fairly or not, in my view Pelosi, while socially liberal, is philosophically a devoted neoliberal and politically beholden to plutocratic interests.
 This is an easy call for me.